Oxford-Particle-Physics/cmpp/README.md

 - Download the content of the gitlab repository or single directories as a zip file
 - Import it directly into your personal gitlab/github

-## Executing the notebooks

-- If jupyter notebooks is part of your python environment, from the terminal execute `jupyter notebook` from within the desired folder
-- Use CERN Swan environment
-- Use Google Colab environment
-- Use docker

-For details on the above check out the slides from Lecture 1 "Introduction"

 ## Running the code

 There are various ways to run the code.

+### On your local machine

+1. Make sure you have a running python installation including the necessary packages for jupyter notebooks
+2. In your terminal from the desired folder type `jupyter notebook`
+3. A browser window will open with an interactive jupyter notebook session

 ### CERN SWAN